-The Securities Act's statute of repose is also essential to the functioning of the Act's statutory affirmative defenses, which could otherwise be undermined by the passage of time.
-The statute of repose protects market participants from "the problems of proof . . . that arise if long-delayed litigation is permissible."
+The Securities Act's statute of repose is also essential to the functioning of the Act's affirmative defenses, which could otherwise be undermined by the passage of time.
+The repose statute protects market participants from "the problems of proof . . . that arise if long-delayed litigation is permissible."
 Norris v.
 Wirtz, 818 F.2d 1329, 1333 (7th Cir.
 1987).
-Congress was concerned that "lingering liabilities would disrupt normal business and facilitate false claims."
-P. Stolz Family P'ship L.P., 355 F.3d at 105 (quoting Norris, 818 F.2d at 1332).
-Instead, statutes of repose encourage prompt enforcement of the securities laws and serve cultural values of diligence.
+Statutes of repose encourage prompt enforcement of the securities laws and serve cultural values of diligence.

-No less today than 80 years ago the Securities Act's statute of repose, by eliminating "protracted liability," CTS, 134 S.Ct. at 2183, adds predictability that serves the important purpose of enabling financial institutions to deploy for productive use capital that otherwise might be tied up indefinitely in reserves to cover potential liability.
+No less today than 80 years ago, the Securities Act's statute of repose, by eliminating "protracted liability," CTS, 134 S.Ct. at 2183, adds predictability that serves the important purpose of enabling financial institutions to deploy for productive use capital that otherwise might be tied up indefinitely in reserves to cover potential liability.
 It protects new shareholders, bondholders and management from liability for conduct that occurred at a time when they were not associated with the business.
-And it prevents strategic delay by plaintiffs, who could otherwise seek "recoveries based on the wisdom given by hindsight" and the "volatile" prices of securities.
+And it prevents strategic delay by plaintiffs, who could otherwise seek "recoveries based on the wisdom given by hindsight" and "volatile" securities prices.
 Short v.
 Belleville Shoe Mfg.
 Co., 908 F.2d 1385, 1392 (7th Cir.
 1990).

 Allowing the FDIC's claims here to proceed would undercut these important objectives.
 If the Second Circuit's ruling stands, long-dead Securities Act claims could be resurrected despite the contrary mandate of its statute of repose.

-Amici strongly urge that to the extent the Statute is interpreted in accordance with its perceived purpose, and not simply its plain and unambiguous language, the purpose of preserving critically important substantive repose rights created by Congress should be a paramount consideration in arriving at an understanding why Congress chose not to refer to statutes of repose in the Statute.
+SIFMA strongly urges that to the extent the Statute is interpreted in accordance with its perceived purpose, and not simply its text, the purpose of preserving critically important substantive repose rights created by Congress should be a paramount consideration in arriving at an understanding why Congress chose in the Statute not to refer to statutes of repose.